-There is no need to use a range of dialogue tags.
-If you stick with, he said, she said and he asked, she asked, you can't go wrong.
+There is no need to use a range of reporting verbs when it comes to reported speech.
+If you stick with, he said, she said, you can't go wrong.
 It reads much better than he replied, she responded, she shared, he exclaimed.
 It's okay to use these, of course, but sparingly.
-Descriptive dialogue verbs such as shouted and whispered are great.
+Descriptive reporting verbs such as shouted and whispered are fine.